Lessons & Programs

 PGA Pro, Director of Golf at the Woodstock Country Club

-All lessons will be taught by Matt Closter, PGA.
-Matt is our Director of Golf and comes to us from the Weston Golf Club, outside Boston.
-Matt is passionate about the game and is excited to share his teaching abilities with everyone at the Woodstock Country Club.
-His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities in achieving their short and long term goals.
-Lesson plans will be laid out in detail and the latest in video software and instructional technology will be available for all students.
+Private and group instruction is conducted by the Woodstock Country Club PGA Director of Golf, Matt Closter for all ages and abilities.
+His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities to reach their short and long-term goals.
+Lesson plans are laid out in detail and the latest in video software and instructional technology is utilized for all students.